 People who live and work near Wake Forest have a convenient way to get tested for COVID-19.
 Wake County is contracting with clinical laboratory Radeas, located at 907 Gateway Commons Circle, to provide free, drive-thru testing Monday-Saturday from 7 a.m.-2 p.m.

 The service is free, and no appointment is necessary.
-The testing typically takes about seven minutes, and results are usually provided in seven to nine hours – but can take up to 24 hours.
+The testing typically takes about seven minutes, and results are usually provided in 24-48 hours.